 • What types of content generate the most interest?

 • Keep an eye on competitor linkless mentions, user feedback, and PR to see what their customers like about their service

 Continue Keeping Track Of What Online Rivals Are Spending On Digital Advertising

-Therefore, it’s important to keep an eye on their Google Ads promotions, promoted content, banner ads, paid posts, advertising, etc. SEMrush is a good tool to use to keep track of their average paid media campaigns.
+Therefore, it is important to keep an eye on their Google Ads promotions, promoted content, banner ads, paid posts, advertising, etc. SEMrush is a good tool to use to keep track of their average paid media campaigns.
 By doing this, you can get a sense of what those in your niche are spending on digital advertising like Google AdWords PPC vs organic local SEO.

 Competitive Analysis Conclusion: SEO Like A Pro

 Lastly, the only thing left to do now after mastering strategic analysis is to keep going.
 Continue to make incremental changes, track your rankings, and keep an eye on your rivals.
 Your hard work will eventually pay off, and you will begin to boost your status.
-It’s time to local SEO like a pro and continue to grow!
+It is time to local SEO like a pro and continue to grow!